Fulfurt History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Fulfurt Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fulfurt family to the New World and Oceana
+Migration of the Fulfurt family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Fulfurt were among these contributors, for they have been located in early North American records: Joe Fulford who settled in St. Christopher in 1635; John Fulford, who settled in New England in 1751; and William Fulforth, who settled in Philadelphia in 1844.
 Andrew Fulforde was the captain of ".